1. StreamsHub Console overview

 Review your topic configuration, then click Create topic.

-The topics are created directly in the Kafka cluster without using KafkaTopic
+The topics are created directly in the Kafka cluster without using KafkaTopic custom resources.

-If you are using the Topic Operator to manage topics in unidirectional mode, create the topics using KafkaTopic
+If you are using the Topic Operator to manage topics in unidirectional mode, create the topics using KafkaTopic resources outside the console.

 Note | For topic replication, partition leader elections can be clean or unclean.
 Clean leader election means that out-of-sync replicas cannot become leaders.
 If no in-sync replicas are available, Kafka waits until the original leader is back online before messages are picked up again. |